-Mediation follows a procedure that is easier, shorter, and more flexible than divorce litigation.
-Take a look at the steps you can expect in your mediation with Holcomb Mediation Center:
+Mediation is a process that is usually more efficient, less expensive, less time consuming, and more flexible than divorce litigation.
+Here’s what can expect in your experience with Holcomb Mediation Center:

 - Mediation sessions.
-These are meetings where we discuss your divorce matters together.
-Many divorce cases take only two or three mediation sessions, and some even need just one session.
-Each session typically lasts two to four hours.
-In between meetings, we’ll give you a few weeks’ time to reflect on what has been discussed.
+These are meetings where we discuss your issues together.
+Many Family Law cases take only two or three mediation sessions, and some require just one session.
+Each session lasts no more than two hours.
+In between meetings, there might be homework or just time to reflect on options presented in the sessions.

 - Drafting the agreement.
 After you and your spouse have arrived at an agreement, our firm will help you write it down in a legal document known as the Memorandum of Understanding (MOU).
 We’ll give you ample time to review and/or revise this document before you sign it.

 These are the general steps.
-We can adjust this procedure based on your needs or your spouse’s, and we can also add other helpful steps such as supplementary consultations to ensure the success of mediating.
+We can adjust this procedure based on the needs of the parties and the requirements of the particular court process.

 Throughout this process, Holcomb Mediation Center upholds the highest standards for Mediators and for Counsel.

 - Fully neutral third-party Mediation.
 Any advice or suggestions are provided to both parties, or all parties if there are more than two, with full explanation of advantages or disadvantages to each party.